fracassetti-stf/AT-TPC_MLProject/README.md

 We planned a skype meeting in order to discuss on the project, join all the material, and finilized the report.

 ### 2020_08_25 SF: Completed the AutoEncoder + KMeans (by Luca Morselli)
-I have coped Luca file on autoencoder and modified in my branch.
+I have copied Luca file on autoencoder and modified in my branch.
 It is now working and finilised.
 I have used some functions in helper_functions, in order to reduce the code.
 I have also used different number of cluster with kmeans ans choose the best model (using "best_km_custer" function).

 ### 2020_08_24 AC: Updated report + helper functions.
 I have added a new report version adding some sections from my projectfile to my branch.
 Minor edit helper function.